- Stanton, J. (2020). Judicial use of foreign law: A comparative analysis. Journal of International and Comparative Law

 John frequently presents at conferences and seminars across the world.
 In June 2019, he was invited to speak on the "Constitutional Position of English Cities" at a workshop on "Cities in Federalist Theory" at the University of Melbourne, Australia.
-In December 2020 he will be speaking (virtually) on "Democratic Decay in Malta" at a workshop on Constitutional Decay, Breakdown and Renewal at the University of Melbourne, Australia.
+In December 2020 he spoke (virtually) on "Democratic Decay in Malta" at a workshop on Constitutional Decay, Breakdown and Renewal at the University of Melbourne, Australia.
+Most recently, in March 2023, John presented on the evolution of autocracy in Malta at the Global Summit on Constitutionalism at the University of Texas at Austin.

 John's expertise is often in demand outside the realms of academia.
 He has contributed to various online fora, including The Conversation, TheMJ, the UK Constitutional Law Association and the International Association of Constitutional Law.
 He has also been cited in The Independent.
 In March 2020, John was called to give oral evidence in Parliament to the Housing, Communities and Local Government Select Committee on the "Progress of Devolution in England", his contributions being cited in the subsequent report.

 John is an active member of the Society of Legal Scholars, the UK Constitutional Law Association, and the Honourable Society of the Inner Temple.

 - PG Cert HE, Kingston University, United Kingdom, 2011